JacksonKuo/blog/_posts/2026-5-27-gh-org-secret-rightsizing.markdown

 Weirdly, it looks like right now the only way to change the visiblity is manually or via an undocumented call using a bummed cookie + `authenticity_token`.

 There's a bunch of changes coming via the GitHub Actions 2026 Security Roadmap: [https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/](https://github.blog/news-insights/product-news/whats-coming-to-our-github-actions-2026-security-roadmap/).
 However, i don't think there's anything that fixes this directly.
-And terraform or safe-settings[^2] doesn't really help this situation
+And terraform or safe-settings[^2] doesn't really help this situation.

 # Solution
 I guess the step-by-step to change the visibility from `all` or `private/internal` to `selected` is: